Spanish Portuguese Chinese French DLI Skip To Main Content

 Instructional Model & Timeline

-The Dual Language Immersion (DLI) program starts in first grade and is offered at specific DLI magnet elementary schools, which are schools of choice and do not use geographic boundaries.
-Parents are responsible for all transportation to and from school.
+The Dual Language Immersion (DLI) program starts in 1st grade and is offered at specific DLI magnet elementary schools.
+These are schools of choice without geographic boundaries; therefore, all students must apply to attend, and parents are responsible for all transportation to and from school.

 Portuguese